wp-plugins/mini-twitter-feed/readme.txt

 = What are the "query" and "list" fields in the widget section? =

 The field "query" is NOT required.
-It is only to show themes or sentences like "#iamthebest".
+It is only to show themes or sentences like "#worldcup".
 The field "list" is NOT required too.
 It is to display the tweets of one of your list.

 == Screenshots ==